Northeastern University School of Law: History

 In April 1953, Northeastern President Carl Ell announced that the law school would close.
 He cited the number of other law schools that had sprung up elsewhere in the city.
 Meanwhile, enrollment at Northeastern law school had plummeted, from 1,328 students in 1937-38 to 196 students in that year.
 The school's building and library on Mt.
 Vernon Street in Beacon Hill was eventually sold.
 Alumni - who composed one-fourth of Massachusetts's Superior Court judges as well as many District Court judges - worked to reestablish the law school in 1966, based upon the university's signature cooperative, or co-op, education model.
-Thomas J. O'Toole, a Harvard Law graduate, was selected as the school's dean in 1967.
-In 1970, Gryzmish Hall on Huntington Avenue was dedicated, which would later become part the Asa S. Knowles Center for Law.
-Despite the school's working-class origins, rigorous new admissions policies resulted in a small student body of 125 students who nearly all came from financially well-off families and upper-echelon undergraduate colleges.
+Thomas J. O'Toole, a Harvard Law graduate, was selected as the school's dean in 1967, and the school re-opened in 1968.
+In 1970, Gryzmish Hall on Huntington Avenue was dedicated, which would later become part of the Asa S. Knowles Center for Law.
+Despite the school's working-class origins, rigorous new admissions policies resulted in a small student body of 125 students, nearly all of whom came from financially well-off families and upper-echelon undergraduate colleges.
 Still, half of those admitted as first-year students were women.

 Over the ensuing decades, students worked in co-ops all over North America, led by a contingent in Alaska.
 A number of graduates practicing law as varied as Native American land claims in rural Maine; assisting migrant farm laborers in east Texas; at the Moscow, Russia office of Baker & McKenzie; the United Nations High Commission for Refugees in New Delhi; and countless legal services offices.
 In 1968, O'Toole, explaining the school's dedication to public interest law, told a Boston Globe reporter that "law schools are still teaching lawyers as if they were all going out to be corporation lawyers on Wall Street...(but) the big demand for lawyers today is in the field of public affairs in government, and in dealing with basic human problems, and no law school today seems to be training lawyers for those jobs."